Xlocsinjr/progProject/PROCESS.md

 kt CO2 equivalent.
 - Minimum sector GHG emission is 0 kt CO2 equivalent, which can not be plotted in a log scale.
+- Layout can now be considered done.
+It might get tweaked later on but the current layout is good enough.